Hvide Sande: Tourism

+Industry

 The town's biggest employer is Hvide Sande Shipyard, Steel and Service (former Hvide Sande Skibs- & Baadebyggeri) where they build special purpose vessels, crew transfer vessels for the offshore sector and ferries.
 Vestvaerftet is another shipyard whose specialty is the building of all kinds of fishing vessels.

 In 2013 the port of Hvide Sande took a big step towards becoming a supply and support harbour for the offshore industry in the North Sea when the new 800 m long pier south of the harbour was finished thus making it possible for much larger ships to enter the port.
 In 2016 a new quay was finished in the south part of the outer harbour to accommodate an increased demand from both offshore vessels and freight ships.

-As of July 2016, MHI Vestas Offshore Wind chose the port of Hvide Sande as commissioning harbour for the operation of erecting wind turbines at the Horns rev 3 site 33 km south west of Hvide Sande.
+As of July 2016, MHI Vestas Offshore Wind chose the port of Hvide Sande as commissioning harbour for the operation of erecting wind turbines at the Horns Rev 3 site 33 km south west of Hvide Sande.
 MHI Vestas will establish offices for up to 40 persons at the harbour in Hvide Sande.

 The viewpoint on the hill Troldbjerg allows these views of the harbor and the lock of Hvide Sande in 2012.